Chef Market Tour, Cannoli Pasta & Lunch

 Accompanied by your Chef Instructor from the Culinary Arts Kitchen, visit the renowned fish and produce market in Catania, learn how to make delicious cannoli while observing a Sicilian pastry master and cap off the day with lunch and a cooking demonstration at a famed Taormina restaurant with slow food Chef Turi.
 Wines from Etna’s award-winning Benanti winery will be paired during lunch by the winemaker himself for an authentically Sicilian wine-and-food experience.

-Meet your Chef Instructor in the morning for an introduction to Sicilian cuisine and an overview of your day’s schedule.
+Meet your Chef Instructor in the Culinary Arts Kitchen this morning for an introduction to Sicilian cuisine and an overview of your day’s schedule.
 Then, delight in a drive from the pier through Giardini Naxos and on to seaside Catania.
 Sicilians are passionate about food, and there is no better place to experience that passion than Mercato del Pesce di Catania.
 This ancient street market is always a wonderful cacophony of exotic sights and sounds, with locals selling everything from blood oranges to cuttlefish.
 Watch tuna and swordfish being handled by the local fish mongers and sample aged sheep cheeses and cured meats.
-You'll stroll through the marketplace, with an orientation provided by the chef and an experienced culinary guide, purchasing ingredients for your Sicilian cooking class.
+You'll stroll through the marketplace, with an orientation provided by the chef and an experienced culinary guide.

 Next, you'll head back to Taormina for lunch at Nero d’ Avola, a local restaurant so acclaimed it was featured on CNN.
 Here, you’ll be greeted by the owner and slow food advocate, Chef Turi Siligato who will provide a brief overview of the ingredients and menu, followed by a lunch prepared especially for your group by Chef Siligato in this enchanting and authentic Sicilian institution.
 Chef Siligato is an avid fisherman, so chances are your meal’s ingredients will be from his personal catch of the day.
 During lunch you’ll be treated to Benanti wines from the Etna region, poured by one of the family winemakers.
 Winning awards and accolades for their wines, the Benanti family has fueled the resurgence in Etna wines, particularly in New York and California, and you’ll be able to sample and judge for yourself.